sz-mousavi/USP26-familial-WES-asthenoteratozoospermi/README.md

 Computational analysis related to a missense variant in the catalytic domain of USP26.

+## Molecular dynamics

+GROMACS commands used for the simple protein simulation are in:

+`md/gromacs_USP26_simulation.sh`

 ## Data policy

 No identifiable patient data.
 Variant-level and public annotations only.